Skip to main contentSkip to search

 When the system fails, you have routes.

-This maps every route open to an Ontario autism family — what each can and cannot do, and what to have ready.
-It describes your options; it never assesses your case or tells you which to pick.
+See what each route can and cannot do, and what to have ready.
+This describes your options; it never assesses your case or tells you which to pick.

 Ask AccessOAP, in writing